Tropicana, Weston-super-Mare: Dismaland

 In August 2015 it was announced that Dismaland, an art installation, would be curated at the Tropicana by the artist Banksy.
 The "sinister twist on Disneyland" opened during the weekend of 21 August 2015 and ran until 27 September 2015, attracting 150,000 visitors from all over the world and generating an estimated £20m in extra revenue for the town.

 Events

 In November 2015 it was announced that the council would be spending a further £550,000 bringing the site into safe usage and in partnership with local arts development charity The Theatre Orchard, was opening "Tropicana Theatre" with seasonal events over December and January with a view to running regular events in the future.
 A consultation process was launched on 9 March 2016 with the engagement of local and regional artists, producers and residents, headed up by Wayne Hemingway.

 The renaissance of the Tropicana continues as it's transformed into a pop-up amusement park 'Funland' during the summer of 2016.

+'Funland' has since returned in the summers of 2018, 2021 and 2023.

-Since 2016, the Tropicana has become available to hire out as an event venue - it hosts a diverse programme of entertainment including live music, theatre, comedy, funfairs and circus by the sea.
+Since 2016, the Tropicana has become available to hire out as an event venue – it hosts a diverse programme of entertainment including live music, theatre, comedy, funfairs and circus by the sea.